Invisible-Computers/image-gallery/HowToBuildAnApp.md

 Our goal is to create an app ecosystem for our [E-Paper Smart Display](https://shop.invisible-computers.com/products/invisible-calendar).

-Apps run as online web services, and we users are free to decide to which apps they want to connect their display.
+Apps run as online web services, and add them to their display.

 All apps provide a `settings url` and a `render url`.
 The `settings url` has to return a mobile-friendly